Chris-Gkikas/drunk_vsr/README.md

 ```

 NOTES:
-- in ytb_crawler/vids_n_trans the X_not.txt indicates that the correspondent video (X.mp4) has no available transcript.
+- in ytb_crawler/vids_n_trans directory, the X_not.txt indicates that the correspondent video (X.mp4) has no available transcript. :(